 Street sweeping is an important tool for keeping pollutants out of the storm drain system.
 It also keeps our neighborhoods clean!
 Street sweeping removes four major types of pollutants:

-If you live in Bay Point, your street sweeping program is managed by Delta Diablo Sanitation District.
+If you live in Bay Point, your street sweeping program is managed by Delta Diablo Sanitation District (DDSD).
 For more information call (925) 756-1900 or visit DDSD's website for a route map.

 Storm Drain Cleaning

-The CWP is also responsible for overseeing other aspects of municipal maintenance, including keeping storm drains, catch basins and drainage inlets free of pollutants such as trash and leaves, which also ensures that they function optimally and prevent localized flooding.
+The County Watershed Program is also responsible for overseeing other aspects of municipal maintenance, including keeping storm drains, catch basins and drainage inlets free of pollutants such as trash and leaves, which also ensures that they function optimally and prevent localized flooding.
 Routine cleaning also reduces the amount of pollutants reaching our waterways.

-The CWP also works with other Public Works Divisions to ensure thatroads are constructed and maintained using Best Management Practices (BMPs) for erosion and sediment control and to avoid introduction of pollutants into waterways.
+The County Watershed Program also works with other Public Works Divisions to ensure that roads are constructed and maintained using Best Management Practices (BMPs) for erosion and sediment control and to avoid introduction of pollutants into waterways.

 Maps of the County's Municipal Separate Storm Sewer (MS4)/stormdrain system are available to the public for viewing at the Contra Costa County Public Works Department, 255 Glacier Drive, Martinez, CA 94553.